Mississippi Braves: Championships

 On September 13, 2008, the Mississippi Braves beat the Carolina Mudcats, 3–2, in the 10th inning of the decisive Game 5 of the Southern League Championship Series.
 This was the M-Braves first championship and the first Southern League title for Atlanta's Double-A franchise since 1997.
 The M-Braves' second title came in 2021 in the Double-A South.

 Television and radio

-All Mississippi Braves games are televised live on MiLB.TV.
-Beginning with the 2009 season, all regular and post-season Mississippi Braves games air on WYAB 103.9 FM.
-The play-by-play broadcaster is Chris Harris.
+All Mississippi Braves games were televised live on MiLB.TV.
+Since 2023, all regular and post-season Mississippi Braves games aired on 102.1 The Box.
+The broadcasters were Chris Harris and Jack Sadighian.
+From 2009 to 2022, games aired on WYAB 103.9 FM.